Nyotron: Funding

 In 2015 the company raised $10 million from Mivtach Shamir Holdings and other investors.
 In 2017, $21 million was raised by Douglas and Sandra Bergeron, founders of DGB Investments, with other investors.
 In 2018 Ingram Micro made a strategic investment of $10 million.

-Certifications, reviews and awards

-In July 2017 Paranoid was a part of SC Magazines Endpoint Security Group Test and received 5 out of 5 stars.
-The publication stated, “from the perspective of breadth and depth of analytical capability, it is one of the best, if not the best, displays of its type that we have ever seen.”
+Recognition

 In September 2017, Nyotron was labeled as a “Vendor to Watch” by Enterprise Management Associates.
 Nyotron was also named as a Top 50 Cyber Security Leader of 2017 by Cyber Defense magazine.

 In 2018, Paranoid was named “The Innovator in Endpoint Security for 2018” by Cyber Defense.

-In September 2018, IT Central Station released a review of Paranoid, giving it 4 out of a possible 5 stars, stating “All the ransomware that is now happening in many companies, this product is a solution for that.
-Ransomware is like a virus and transforms - it's changing every day.
-This product really is the best solution for this security issue.
-It's protecting the end-point from a ransomware threat.”

 In October 2018, ICSA Labs released a report, stating Nyotron's Paranoid was ICSA Labs certified in Advanced Threat Defense.
 The report goes on to say that Nyotron detected 100% of the 441 malicious samples tested, and had only 1 false positive out of 721 innocuous apps in the test.

 In February 2019, Nyotron won silver Cybersecurity Excellence Awards in the categories of Most Innovative Cybersecurity Company and Advanced Persistent Threat Protection.

-In February 2021, the company's "Vaccine for Ransomware" spam campaign caused recipients to submit the sending emails & domain to Microsoft as spam.
+In February 2021, the company's "Vaccine for Ransomware" spam campaign caused recipients to submit the sending emails & domains to Microsoft as spam.